-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 4.22 2/12/2020 Isabella Gonzalez- Potter Is there is a comparison document that compares WaterFix to the new proposed project and highlights the key differences from the administration's perspective and why those changes are being made?
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 4.22 2/12/2020 Isabella Gonzalez- Potter from the administration's perspective and why those changes are being made?
 In July 2017, DWR had previously approved a conveyance project in the Delta involving two tunnels referred to as "California WaterFix."
 In his State of the State address delivered February 12, 2019, Governor Newsom announced that he did not "support WaterFix as currently configured" but does "support a single tunnel."
 On April 29, 2019, Governor Newsom issued Executive Order N-10-19, directing several agencies to (among other things), "inventory and assess [c]urrent planning to modernize conveyance through the Bay Delta with a new single tunnel project."
 The Governor's announcement and Executive Order led to DWR's withdrawal of all approvals and environmental compliance documentation associated with California WaterFix.
 The current CEQA process being completed by DWR will, as appropriate, utilize relevant information from the past environmental planning process for California WaterFix but the proposed project will include new alternatives and undergo a new stand-alone environmental analysis leading to issuance of a new EIR.
 It would be difficult to compare the California WaterFix alternatives to the new EIR alternatives because they are different projects and due to the time lapse, some analysis may be updated. of different assumptions used in the current CEQA process as compared to previous analyses.
 This comment could be related to the scope of DWR's EIR; please consider submitting this comment through DWR's CEQA scoping process.
-2/26/2020 Responded 4.23 2/12/2020 Anna Swenson Has there ever been three intakes of a similar size utilizing tee screens within the same proximity on the same river?
+Gwen Buchholz and Carrie Buckman 2/26/2020 Responded 4.23 2/12/2020 Anna Swenson screens within the same proximity on the same river?
 Intake fish screens constructed along the Sacramento River near the City of Sacramento or in the Delta were smaller than the intake fish screens being considered for the Delta Conveyance project.
-1 2/26/2020 Responded 4.24 2/12/2020 Anna Swenson Will acousticians conduct on-the-ground surveys in the actual Delta?
+Phil Ryan 2/26/2020 Responded 4.24 2/12/2020 Anna Swenson Delta?
 The DCA may consider on-site acoustical surveys near potential construction sites to develop site-specific noise reduction methods.
 These types of surveys would not be conducted until specific construction sites and methods have been developed.
 Phil Ryan 2/26/2020 Responded